OUR COUNSELLORS

 Sunny has a deep passion for supporting broken families and helping restore relationships.
 He believes that behavioural and mental health challenges, including addiction, are key contributors to family breakdowns, and is committed to working with affected individuals and their families towards healing and reconciliation.
 He is grateful for the opportunity to serve clients at One Hope Centre.

-Sunny worships at Trinity Methodist Church and is actively involved in the Family Life Ministry and Outreach Ministry.
-He is married to Rowena Tan and they have three adult children — two sons and a daughter.
+Sunny is actively involved in the Family Life Ministry and Outreach Ministry at his church.
+He is married with three adult children — two sons and a daughter.

 Hee Chee Meng